Category Archives: Gary Chapman

 heart-300x235

-Now I’m not by any means of the imagination a psychologist, a professor, a clergywomen, or a counselor.
+Now I’m not by any means of the imagination, a psychologist, a professor, a clergywoman, or a counselor.
 I am just an ordinary woman.
 I’m a girlfriend, a daughter, a cousin, a sister, a wife, a mother, an aunt, and a grandmother.
-But like many, I think all too often we speak the wrong love language.
+But like many, I think we all too often speak the wrong love language.
 I definitely have.

 In my youth, I did some stupid things out of “love” for a guy.
-And because I loved him I thought, surely he will come to my way of thinking.
+And because I loved him, I thought, surely he will come to my way of thinking.
 He would love me in return, enough to change his behavior and better himself.
-After all, hadn’t I bent over backwards for him?
+After all, hadn’t I bent over backward for him?
 Worshipped the ground he walked on?
-Became his doormat?
+Become his doormat?
 In order to gain his undivided attention, I forgot who I was.

 In my teens, I covered my husband’s transgressions.
-I hid his secret, sin and shame.
+I hid his secret, sin, and shame.
 My way of thinking was: This is why I exist, right?
 That’s my job, isn’t it?
 His wish was my command.
-Barefoot, pregnant and in the kitchen – if only I knew how to cook then.
-My smile hid the pain in my heart, as well as makeup did the bruises on my face.
-I hid the grocery money, emptied the liquor bottles, refilling half with water hoping he’d never noticed.
+Barefoot, pregnant, and in the kitchen – if only I knew how to cook then.
+My smile hid the pain in my heart, as well as makeup hid the bruises on my face.
+I hid the grocery money and emptied the liquor bottles, refilling half with water, hoping he’d never notice.
 I’d called his boss to say he was sick in bed after another blackout episode.
-I told myself: I protect my interest.
+I told myself: I protect my interests.
 I do it all in the name of “love.”

 I was tired.
-But because I loved my children, I eventually allowed my kids the freedom of choice.
-They started listening to the “hip” music their friends were listening to, and watched certain movies because I knew they were old enough and smart enough not to repeat negative behaviors.
+But because I loved my children, I eventually allowed them the freedom of choice.
+They started listening to the “hip” music their friends were listening to, and watched certain movies.
+Oh, yes, I knew they were old enough and wise enough not to repeat negative behaviors.
 Yes, I was inconsistent, worn-out, and haggard.
-I practiced tough-love, church activities, rules and schedules, but then lost the victory in my own personal life that I toss responsibility to the wind.
+I practiced tough love, church activities, rules, and schedules, but then lost the victory in my own personal life and tossed responsibility to the wind.
 I got lazy.
 It became every person for himself.
 I started doing my own thing.
 I felt defeated.
 Cold-hearted.
 Bitter.
-Since I had lost the battle as a wife, for a moment, I had also forgotten that there was still a war to fight for called Motherhood.
+Since I had lost the battle as a wife, for a moment, I had also forgotten that there was still a war to fight for: motherhood.

 What are your thoughts?